NeoResearch/neocompiler-eco/README.md

 Pull submodules: `git submodule update --init --recursive` (first time), then, `git submodule update --recursive --remote`

+On Windows wget might be needed to be installed: https://eternallybored.org/misc/wget/

 ### Installing docker-compose 1.19.0+

 We need docker-compose version 1.23.1 (or more), so we recommend the following steps for installation: